vanshika7605/DR-Classification-Project/README.md

 Explainability: pytorch-grad-cam library targeting the final convolutional blocks (model.layer4[-1] for ResNet).

 Evaluation: Quadratic Weighted Kappa (QWK) was heavily prioritized over raw accuracy to account for the ordinal nature of disease progression.

-⚠️ Disclaimer
-This application is designed for educational and research purposes only.
-It is not intended for use in clinical diagnosis or as a substitute for professional medical advice.